 - Check in & Check Out Key Exchange

-In addition to the standard rate, visitors have to pay state taxes when renting "Diamond in the Rough", along with various other fees which might be required depending on their circumstances, including an animal fee, early check-in or later check-out fee, or a pool heat fee for private swimming pool usage during the fall or spring months.
+In addition to the standard charge, travelers have to pay state taxes when renting "Diamond in the Rough-A perfect retreat", as well as various other additional fees which might be mandatory based upon their situation, including an animal charge, early check-in or later check-out fee, or a pool heater fee for private pool usage during the fall or spring months.

 During your Stay